-Skip To Main Content Bullwall Ransomware Report Download Now
+Skip To Main Content BullWall Ransomware Report Download Now

 In the current digital age, one of the most pressing concerns is the exponential rising threat of ransomware attacks.
 These malicious attacks on organizations are usually designed to encrypt and exfiltrate valuable data.
 Hackers will choose to hold it hostage and demand a ransom for its release, and can also leak the data until additional ransom is paid.
 If your system does fall victim to a ransomware attack and you choose to pay the ransom, studies show that on average an organization only receives 65% of their data back, meaning that a successful ransomware attack will have a large impact on your organization.